Thomas Fritsch

-Thomas Fritsch (16 January 1944 – 21 April 2021) was a German film, television and dubbing actor.
+Thomas Fritsch (16 January 1944 – 21 April 2021) was a German film, television and dubbing actor and schlager singer.
 He was regarded as the "Sonnyboy" in the German cinema of the 1960s, and became one of the best-known actors by his presence in television series.
-Later, he was the German voice of Russell Crowe, of Scar in The Lion King, and of Diego, a Smilodon, in Ice Age.
+Later, he was the German voice of Russell Crowe, of Scar in The Lion King, and of Diego in Ice Age.